All Episodes

 It's a very different world that we live in.

-The worker who worked as a news individual for the website for Facebook said that workers regularly kept stories, including, quote, right wing CPAC gathering, Mitt Romney, Ram Paul, other conservative topics from appearing on Facebook's influential trending topics section.
+The worker who worked as a news individual for the website for Facebook said that workers regularly kept stories, including, quote, right-wing CPAC gathering, Mitt Romney, Ram Paul, other conservative topics from appearing on Facebook's influential trending topics section.

 Depending on who was on a shift, things would be blacklisted or trending, said the former person, former news person.

-Anyway, the individual wanted to remain anonymous, citing fear of retribution from the company, but anyway, the person's politically conservative, one of a very small handful.
+Anyway, the individual wanted to remain anonymous, citing fear of retribution from the company.

-I'd come on a shift and I'd discover that CPAC or Mitt Romney or Glenn Beck or popular conservative topics would be trending because would not be trending because either the person didn't recognize the news topic or as they had a bias against Ted Cruz.
+I'd come on a shift and I'd discover that CPAC or Mitt Romney or Glenn Beck or popular conservative topics would be trending because would not be trending because either the person didn't recognize the news topic or was they had a bias against Ted Cruz.

 Does that surprise any of you?

-Doesn't surprise me.
+It doesn't surprise me.

-Hillary got a great endorsement from former Mexican president Vicente Fox.
+Hillary got a great endorsement from former Mexican President Vicente Fox.

 I had an interview years ago with Vicente Fox.